 What is Homeopathy?

 Many people confuse homeopathy with herbal medicine or even naturopathic medicine as a whole, but it is actually a separate and distinct system of healing.
 Homeopathic remedies are made from small doses of potentized plants, minerals, and/or animal products.
 Potentization occurs when you serially dilute and succus (shake/agitate) a substance.
 These remedies are then given to patients to stimulate the self-healing mechanisms of the body.
-While this system of medicine is sometimes described as “fringe” in America, most of Europe has been using homeopathy for decades with remarkable results.
+Most of Europe has been using homeopathy for decades with remarkable results.
 Homeopathy is based on two general theories: “like cures like”, and “the law of the minimum dose”.

 “Like cures like”: This is the idea that a medicine can cure a sick person if an overdose of that same substance causes a similar sickness in a healthy subject.
 For example, if you peel and chop an onion, it is likely that your eyes will begin to burn, itch, and water.
 You might also develop a runny nose and begin to sneeze.
 These symptoms are also common symptoms of allergy attacks and colds.
 So if you came into see a homeopath with these specific symptoms during a cold or allergy attack, he or she may prescribe you homeopathic Allium Cepa (red onion).

 “The minimum dose” This is the theory that the lower the dose of a medicine, the more powerful that medicine is.
 While this theory used to be the main area of debate for skeptics of homeopathy, new research is rapidly confirming that extremely dilute and potentized medicines have measurable active constituents that can create physiologic changes in the body.
 Low doses also make homeopathic remedies incredibly safe.
 The medicine can be used with children, animals, and even pregnant women without risk of side-effects.